Chiropractic Medicare Benefits Explained

 Secondary insurance is far less common than a supplemental insurance and its benefits vary greatly depending on your individual plan.
 The reason it is far less common is usually because of cost; it can be nearly as expensive as your regular insurance.
 The reason for this is because a secondary insurance may cover more types of services than just the spinal adjustment, in contrast to Medicare and supplemental plans.

 Secondary plans may cover examinations, manual therapy, rehabilitative exercise, electrical muscle stimulation, ultrasound, etc. Secondary insurance plans may also have a separate deductible or co-pay that is entirely independent from your Medicare plan deductible.
 A co-pay is a fixed amount of money you pay each visit regardless of what types of services you received that day.
 I cannot predict the costs for your individual plan, it's different for everyone.
-While secondary insurance typically covers more services than Medicare alone, that doesn't mean that every service is eligible for coverage.
+While secondary insurance typically covers more services than Medicare alone, that doesn't mean that every service is eligible for coverage and you will need to verify coverage for your specific plan.

 I know that this is a lot of information, so if you have Medicare, please take the time to fully read and understand the details of this article.
 For reference, I've included a very simple chart to help you understand the different coverages between Medicare, supplemental, and secondary insurances.